 Second Life is an Internet-based virtual world developed by Linden Labs.
 It uses advanced virtual world technology to create what is, in essence, a highly sophisticated social networking application.
 Users of the system, called "Residents", can explore, meet one another, socialize, participate in individual and group activities, create and trade items (virtual property) and services.
-Today, Second Life is home to half a million residents, and everyone from Duran Duran and Wells Fargo Bank to the Department of Homeland Security has funded real estate here.
+Today, Second Life is home to half a million residents, and everyone from Duran Duran to the Department of Homeland Security has funded real estate here.

 Why am I talking about this on my blog?
 Well, in a recent statement on their official blog, Linden Labs announced that it will be introducing an age and identity verification system.
 Residents will have to provide proof of identity (driver's license, passport or ID card) that asserts their identity as well as their legal participation in SL as an adult (above 18).
 SL states that

 "The verification system will be run by a third party specializing in age and identity authentication.
 No personally identifying information will be stored by them or by Linden Lab, including date of birth, unless the Resident chooses to do so.
 Those who wish to be verified, but remain anonymous, are free to do so."Yet More Proof (as if we needed it)

 Well, if there ever was a shining example of why we need an identity layer for the internet, this is it.
 Linden Labs has made the decision that the existing information they have (credit card and Paypal accounts of residents) is not enough.
 They need full-fledged identity verification (including age information), presumably to protect themselves in an attempt to prevent cases of child abuse in their online world.
 But to provide sensitive PII credentials like a driver's license or passport?
 Concerns of identity theft are springing up all over (see Mitch Wagner's blog post on the subject).